farcaster-project/RFCs/formal_spec/core_protocol.md

 output_type0 output_type1 ...`.
 Think of it as normal function signatures on strongly typed languages.

-During runtime each instantiated input_type gives rise to a local state.
+During runtime, each instantiated input_type gives rise to a local state.
 At a given time, there is a correspondence between (a) the sum type of all constructed input_types for the entire protocol and (b) the global protocol state.

-What does this type of formal specification gives us?
+What does this type of formal specification give us?
 1. facilitates correct implementation of the code -- i.e., correct by construction approach,
 2. facilitates formal verification of the code,